Argiope radon

 Argiope radon is a species of orb web spider native to Australia.
 It is found in tropical areas of the Northern Territory, Western Australia and Queensland.
 It is commonly known as the Northern St Andrew's cross spider.

+Description

 Like most orb-weaving spiders, males are much smaller than females.
-The female grows to around 18 mm in body length while the male is around 6 mm.
+The female grows to roughly 18 mm-28 mm in body length while male stays tiny at 5 mm-9 mm.
+The carapace (the hard upper shell portion of their body) is black at the top, gradually fading to a white color towards the outer-parts of the shell.
+Their sternum (chest) is generally black, except for the middle part, which is white.
+The dorsum (upper surface) of the abdomen is also white and is covered with white hairs.
+In addition, the abdomen is framed with a dark black color and has black posterior tips.

 Females of this species construct web decorations.
-There were 86 records of Argiope radon listed in Australia as of January 2021.
-They tend to either form aggregations with spiders of the same species or are found as solitary individuals, and their states heavily impact their web decorating abilities.
 Their webs are greatly affected by humidity, but are less affected by temperature changes.

-Description

-The A. radon's carapace, the hard upper shell portion of their body, is a dark brown colour at the top and gradually fades into a white colour towards the outer-parts of the shell.
-Their sternum is generally black, except for the middle part, which is white.
-The dorsum of the abdomen is also white and is covered with white hairs.
-In addition, the abdomen is framed with a dark black colour and has black posterior tips.

 Habitat and distribution

-Habitat

-A. radon differ from the other Argiope species in that they are found in aggregations around river-banks and streams.
-Their web-building occurs near vegetation that overhang waters.

-Geographic distribution

-Argiope radon are distributed in the Northern Territory and Queensland states of Australia.
+Argiope radon is distributed in the Northern Territory and Queensland in Australia.
 They are found in semi-arid tropical savannas, which have distinct wet and dry seasons.
+There were 86 records of Argiope radon listed in Australia as of January 2021.
+A. radon differs from other Argiope species in that they are found in aggregations around riverbanks and streams.
+Their web-building occurs near vegetation that overhangs water.
+They tend to either form aggregations with spiders of the same species or are found as solitary individuals, and their states heavily impact their web decorating abilities.